Some tips from first-timers and seasoned veterans:

-Children and youth from area afterschool programs performed, more than 30 community agencies set up booths and provided games, food and entertainment.
-Lights On Afterschool T-shirts were provided free to everyone.
+Children and youth from local afterschool programs performed, and more than 30 community agencies set up booths and provided games, food, and entertainment.
+Lights On Afterschool t-shirts were handed out to everyone for free.
 The event culminated with a huge, exciting 20-minute fireworks display.

 A rally emceed by a high schooler featured student performances and comments on afterschool by youth and local leaders.
-An "Afterschool Hero" award was present to the family of an afterschool staff person.
+An "Afterschool Hero" award was presented to the family of an afterschool staff person.
 Event co-hosts provided information and fun activities for participants.

 The Dallas AfterSchool Network hosted a bus tour of afterschool programs in north and south Dallas for local dignitaries and community leaders, affording them a realistic look at “a day in the afterschool life of a Dallas child.”
 As a direct result of the bus tour, the local ABC television affiliate committed to doing a weekly segment on afterschool, and Dallas AfterSchool Network Executive Director Tanya McDonald was able to establish relationships with federal and state representatives and schedule follow-up meetings.